America’s #1 choice in gutter protection

 You may not realize it, but your gutters are one of the most critical features on your home.
 They're designed to take water away from the house, but if you neglect them, your gutters will fill up and water will start creeping in.
 Here to help you prevent that and get clean gutters for good is Gutter Helmet America's #1 choice in gutter protection.

-You can save up to 50% off and for a limited time receive the 2017 prices.
-Call now because there are limited colors available in 2017 prices.
-Plus… You`ll get a 100 dollar gift card if Gutter Helmet can`t beat any no clog guaranteed competitor.
+Plus... dare to compare, you`ll get a 100 dollar gift card if Gutter Helmet can`t beat any no clog guaranteed competitor.

 Now is the time to take action so you`ll never have to clean out your gutters again!
 Gutter Helmet is the first, the best and the number one gutter protection system in the world!
 And they have special offer just for Colorado’s Best viewers...buy a foot...get a foot for free.